 2. Ask students if they can compare how our eyes work to how a camera or telescope works.
 What is needed in order for any of these three to function properly?
 Allow students to share their ideas and suggestions with the class, before you mention that light is an important component in the proper functioning of all of these things.
 Inform students that by constructing pinhole viewers, they will observe the importance of light to making an image.

-3. Hand out one toilet paper tube and one four by four-inch square of wax paper to each student.
+3. Hand out one toilet paper tube and one 4x4-inch square of wax paper to each student.
 Have students completely cover one end of the toilet paper tube with wax paper, and secure it in place with a rubber band.
 There should be very few or no wrinkles in the wax paper.

 5. Have students cover the open end of the toilet paper tube with a square of aluminum foil, and secure it in place with another rubber band.
 Then they should use a pushpin to carefully poke a small hole in the center of the aluminum foil.

 6. Have students label a clean piece of paper or a page in their science notebooks, “Pinhole Observations.”
 Underneath, they will record their predictions and observations.
-Ask students to start by predicting what they think they might see when they look through the pinhole viewers, and then recording their predictions.
+Ask students to start by predicting what they think they might see when they look through the pinhole viewers, and then have them record their predictions.

 8. Have students look through the pinhole viewers and record their observations.
 They should include sketches whenever possible.
 Is the image clear?
 Is the image in color?
 Does the image appear right-side up?